KhronosGroup/Vulkan-Samples/samples/tooling/profiles/README.md

 }
 ```

+With each additional device feature this code would get longer and longer, as physical device features need to be chained via the `pNext` member.

 ## With profiles

-Using the profile library and a profile that requires all the above features and extension (e.g. @todo: name) this can be simplified a lot:
+Using the profile library and a profile that requires all the above features and extension this can be simplified a lot:

 ```cpp
 // Profile to enable